 You can almost always replace physical possessions, but you can never replace a life lost due to careless or negligent preparation!

-One of the best resources for getting all of the things you need in one place is the Amazon Disaster Preparedness area.
+One of the best resources for getting all of the things you need to prepare for hurricane season in one place is the Amazon Disaster Preparedness area.
 You can order everything at once and have it all delivered without having to worry about wasting gas driving all over town or standing in line just to find out most supplies are sold out!

-Do you live in an area that is frequently subject to natural disasters?
+Do you live in an area that gets impacted by hurricane season?
 Do you regularly keep supplies on hand in anticipation?
 Or, are you the type that says “Fuck it” and waits on line at the store for the emergency stock to come in?